migdal-or/wtx-tech-challenge/README.md

 * docker run --name wtx-import -p 5432:5432 -e POSTGRES_PASSWORD=mysecretpassword -d postgres
 * docker stop wtx-import
 * docker start wtx-import
+Now the database can be accessed from command-line with
+* docker exec -it wtx-import psql -U postgres

 In real use, we can connect another arbitrary database to the script.
 In the script, I create (if it does not exist) a storage table in a default database which will store the new data (in real production use this should be done with